IbrahimDayax/somali-whisper-small/README.md

-# SomaliWhisper — README
+# SomaliWhisper

 **Project:** SomaliWhisper
 **Purpose:** Evaluate and fine-tune OpenAI’s Whisper (small) for Somali automatic speech recognition (ASR) using LoRA parameter-efficient fine-tuning.
-This repository/notebook contains baseline evaluation, EDA on Somali datasets, LoRA fine-tuning, and evaluation of the fine-tuned model.
+This repository/notebook contains baseline evaluation, EDA on Somali ASR/TTS datasets, LoRA fine-tuning, and evaluation of the fine-tuned model.